trinity-rank/nova-resource-copy/README.md

     }
 ```

-- If you want to copy relationships which are related to the model (now is only available polymorphic)
+- If you want to copy relationships which are related to the model

 ```shell
     public function actions(Request $request)